 The Great Hypostyle hall of Karnak temple with its 134 columns arranged in sixteen rows, covers an area of 4,983 square metres.
 It is the largest single chamber of any temple in the world.
 The hall was decorated throughout.
 All the walls and the shafts of the columns were covered with reliefs & inscriptions showing adoration of the deities, especially Amon-Ra.

 The Third Pylon was built by Amenhotep III and it once formed the entrance to the temple.
 The 1st major alteration to the original shrine of Amon-Ra at Karnak was made by Thutmose I, he also erected the first pair of obelisks here.
-He also built 4th & 5th Pylons and his daughter Hapshepsut erected another pair of huge obelisks (29,5 meters made of single block of pink granite) between these pylons.
+He also built 4th and 5th Pylons and his daughter Hapshepsut erected another pair of huge obelisks (29,5 meters made of single block of pink granite) between these pylons.
 The upper part of the obelisks is now placed near the Sacred lake.
-Passing through the doorway of the 5th Pylon we enter Thutmose I?s second colonnade, which is now very much ruined.
+Passing through the doorway of the 5th Pylon we enter Thutmose I's second colonnade, which is now very much ruined.
 Beyond rises the 6th and smallest Pylon erected by Thutmose III and restored by Seti I. Beyond the 6th Pylon we find Hall of Records.
-The Boat Shrine lies directly to the rear, it?s made of pink granite and carved with fine reliefs.
+The Boat Shrine lies directly to the rear, it's made of pink granite and carved with fine reliefs.

-The 1st court of Southern Building was the site of famous Karnak Cachette, where in 1904 thousand of objects were unearthed: stone sculptures, sphinxes, statues of sacred animals, as well as smaller items in metal & stone.
+The 1st court of Southern Building was the site of famous Karnak Cachette, where in 1904 thousand of objects were unearthed: stone sculptures, sphinxes, statues of sacred animals, as well as smaller items in metal and stone.
 There were 47 000 bronze items alone.